Plant hormone: Brassinosteroids

-Brassinosteroids are a class of polyhydroxysteroids, the only example of steroid-based hormones in plants.
+Brassinosteroids (BRs) are a class of polyhydroxysteroids, the only example of steroid-based hormones in plants.
 Brassinosteroids control cell elongation and division, gravitropism, resistance to stress, and xylem differentiation.
 They inhibit root growth and leaf abscission.
-Brassinolide was the first identified brassinosteroid and was isolated from extracts of rapeseed (Brassica napus) pollen in 1979.
+Brassinolide was the first brassinosteroid to be identified and was isolated from extracts of rapeseed (Brassica napus) pollen in 1979.
 Brassinosteroids are a class of steroidal phytohormones in plants that regulate numerous physiological processes.
-This plant hormone was identified by Mitchell et al. who extracted ingredients from Brassica pollen only to find that the extracted ingredients’ main active component was Brassinolide.
+This plant hormone was identified by Mitchell et al. who extracted ingredients from Brassica pollen only to find that the extracted ingredients' main active component was Brassinolide.
 This finding meant the discovery of a new class of plant hormones called Brassinosteroids.
 These hormones act very similarly to animal steroidal hormones by promoting growth and development.

 In plants these steroidal hormones play an important role in cell elongation via BR signaling.
-Brassinosteroids receptor- brassinosteroid insensitive 1 (BRI1) is the main receptor for this signaling pathway.
+The brassinosteroids receptor brassinosteroid insensitive 1 (BRI1) is the main receptor for this signaling pathway.
 This BRI1 receptor was found by Clouse et al. who made the discovery by inhibiting BR and comparing it to the wildtype in Arabidopsis.
 The BRI1 mutant displayed several problems associated with growth and development such as dwarfism, reduced cell elongation and other physical alterations.
 These findings mean that plants properly expressing brassinosteroids grow more than their mutant counterparts.
 Brassinosteroids bind to BRI1 localized at the plasma membrane which leads to a signal cascade that further regulates cell elongation.
 This signal cascade however is not entirely understood at this time.
 What is believed to be happening is that BR binds to the BAK1 complex which leads to a phosphorylation cascade.
 This phosphorylation cascade then causes BIN2 to be deactivated which causes the release of transcription factors.
 These released transcription factors then bind to DNA that leads to growth and developmental processes and allows plants to respond to abiotic stressors.